MunasheMuk2/StackSmartGuide/README.md

     ![Home Page](screenshots/landingpage.jpg)

-        * Guide introduction with steps on how to use the guide
+        * Guide introduction with steps on how to use the pallet calculator
+        * Buttons to scroll to page sections
         * Form with inputs/ select options to collect data for vehicle recommendation
+        * Max and min amount notifications on the input options
         * Calculate button to show results based on user inputs and reset button to bring form back to its initial state and allow user to fill in new information

 ---